Dubai International Advisory Consultants

 Products Requiring Additional Approvals

-• Alcohol and tobacco: require Ministry of Economy permit in addition to the general trading license
+• Alcohol and tobacco: typically require an additional Ministry of Economy or emirate-specific permit alongside the general trading license

 • Firearms and ammunition: require Ministry of Interior licensing, not covered under general trading

-• Hazardous chemicals: require separate environmental permits from relevant regulatory authorities
+• Hazardous chemicals: require separate environmental permits from the relevant regulatory authority

-• Precious metals and gemstones: require a commodity-specific license from DMCC or relevant authority
+• Precious metals and gemstones: require a commodity-specific license, typically from DMCC or a relevant authority

 For businesses unsure whether a specific product falls within the permitted scope of a general trading license in Dubai, our team reviews your exact product list against DET activity codes before you commit to a license structure, eliminating the risk of applying for the wrong license type.